ComicStrip/podcasting-2.0-UML-diagrams/README.md

 3) copy and paste source code of given *.plantuml file (but only lines starting with @startuml and ending with @enduml)

-4) click on PNG or SVG to obtain image
+4) click on PNG or SVG to obtain image (image opens in new window that you can "save as" to your local device)